mDIS For System Administrators (SAs)

 ],

-This gives you an overview about the main routes that mDIS defines in the Web layer.
+This overview shows the main routes defined in the Web layer.
+Also check backend/modules/api/Module.php

 Write Permissions